micahbf/eclipse-tracker/README.md

 - After all players pass, the pass order is used to set the new play order and all players are reset
 - The undo button reverts whatever the last button press did

+There is also a battery check mode, which I use when charging the tracker.
+This is partially because I wired the tracker in such a way that I can't charge the battery unless it's turned on.
+(The battery itself is directly switched.)

+Pressing the undo button 3 times quickly will toggle battery check mode.
+In this mode, one light will remain on to show the voltage (and charge state) state of the battery:

+- Green >4.0V
+- Yellow 3.6V - 4.0V
+- Orange 3.4V - 3.6V
+- Red <3.4V

+Pressing the undo button 3 times again will return to the previous mode.

 ## This Repo

 The [tracker.ino](/tracker/tracker.ino) file is an Arduino sketch.
 I used an ATmega 328P based Arduino, specifically an Adafruit Feather 328P.